 We follow an approach called VIPERS (vocabulary, inference, prediction, explain, retrieve and summarise/sequence) to engage children and develop comprehension skills.

 Click below to find out more about our VIPERS approach.

-In the last year, we have invested heavily, with support of the PTFA, in engaging phonics decodable books (Big Cat reading scheme) to support reading in EYFS and KS1.
+We have invested heavily, with support of the PTFA, in engaging phonics decodable books (Big Cat reading scheme linked to our revised SSP) to support reading in EYFS and KS1.
 All children are provided with a phonics decodable book based on their current phonic phase.
 Children are encouraged to take their books home to share with their parents/carers.

 In addition to this, have improved our provision of reading for KS2 and have invested in new Book Banded books for individual reading.

 All children, who have secured Phase 5, will have a Book Band individual reading book and are encouraged to read in school and to take it home to read with parents/carers.
 Teachers will record the children’s Book Band level on a tracking sheet to monitor progress.
 Children’s reading progress will be assessed and tracked to see whether they are ready to move to the next Book Band.
 The school will ensure all texts are accurately matched to children’s ability, as all books within Book Bands are graded to ensure progression and challenge for all children.

 In addition to reading books which support progression, we actively encourage children to 'read for pleasure' and provide a huge selection of books in our library to do just this.
 These books are perfect for sharing with parents and carers at home.

 Writing at St Vigor and St John is centred around high-quality texts that captures the children's interest from the outset.
 We use a blended approach to teaching writing, using effective methods and elements from ‘The write Stuff’ and ‘Talk for Writing’ where there is a focus on drama, oracy and language development.
 These equip children with fundamental knowledge and skills that will enable them to be successful throughout their lives